 Ulva Church

-This Parliamentary church situated on the small island of Ulva was one of five churches on Mull and Iona to be designed by Thomas Telford and was completed, along with the manse, in 1828 at an expense of £1495.14s.1d.
+This Parliamentary church situated on the small island of Ulva was one of five churches on Mull and Iona to be designed by Thomas Telford and was completed, along with the manse, in 1828 at a cost of £1495.14s.1d.

 In the mid 1950s Lady Congleton, who owned the island, purchased the church and the greater part of it was converted into a community hall.
 Only the north-west portion was retained for ecclesiastical use.
 One of the original entrances (on the south-west wall) was made into a window and a new entrance created on the north-west wall.
 The south-west elevation was further modified by the construction of a boiler house, the chimney rising between the central windows.